Spinning particles near Kerr black holes: Orbits and gravitational-wave fluxes through the Hamilton-Jacobi formalism: Spinning particles in Kerr spacetime

 It is easy to show that $\Upsilon_{r \rm s}$ and $\Upsilon_{z \rm s}$ do not depend on $s_\perp$.
 The semi-analytical expressions for the frequency shifts can be found in Appendix \ref{app:rad_pol_freq_shifts}.

 We can now conveniently expand any function $f(r,z)$ of the spin-perturbed trajectories $r,z$ in Fourier series using the new mean anomalies $\wmean$, in a fashion similar to Refs.~\cite{Drummond:2022xej,Drummond:2022efc}.
 To do so, we first need to write the trajectories $r,z$ in terms of $\wmean$.
-We first notice that the anomalies $\chi_r (\zeta_r)$ and $\chi_z (\zeta_z)$ can be obtained by simply inverting Eqs.~\eqref{eq:non-hom-mean-anom_int}, which gives
+We first notice that the anomalies $\chi_r (\zeta_r)$ and $\chi_z (\zeta_z)$ can be obtained analytically by simply inverting Eqs.~\eqref{eq:non-hom-mean-anom_int} (see Appendix~\ref{app:geo_freq} for their explicit expressions).
+By substituting $\vec{\zeta} = \wmean - q\vec \xi(\wmean)$ into $\chi_r(\zeta_r)$ and $\chi_z(\zeta_z)$, and expanding in $q$, we can write $r(\wmean) $ and $z(\wmean) $ as